bhauman/bhauman.github.com/_posts/2012-03-19-fast-tests-in-rails.md

 have to experience for yourself.
 You just have to try one test.

 Don't hesitate.
 Don't try and do it perfectly.
-Don't engage in internal debates about the fast testing best practices.
+Don't engage in internal debates about fast testing best practices.
 Don't read 5 blog articles on how to do it.
 Don't consider how to integrate it with your continuous testing environment.
 Don't figure out how to integrate it with your IDE.